 - 1. The contract of employment is concluded in writing in duplicate (in Dutch) and signed by the employer and the employee.
 Any translation into English or another language will not be legally binding. - 2.
 If the contract of employment is initially concluded by verbal agreement, the employer will confirm this in writing within two weeks.
-This written confirmation will include at least the nature of the work, the salary, the period in which the work is to be carried out and the minimum number of hours to be worked or fte.
-Before commencing employment, the employer will offer the employee a written contract of employment, which will include at least the following points: - a. employer's name, address and registered office; - b. employee's personal details and address; - c. employee's job title and/or nature of the activities; - d. place(s) where the activities are carried out; - e. date of commencement of employment; - f. nature (limited or unlimited period), duration and notice period of the contract of employment; - g. trial period, if agreed; - h. scope of the employment, expressed as a part-time percentage or fte; - i. number of days' holiday and atv days; - j. amount of salary (gross monthly wage) and deductions, salary scale and date of payment; - k.
-8% holiday bonus and date of payment; - I. working hours per day/shift or week; - m. participation in the PFZW pension scheme; - n. provision about use of personal details; - o. a declaration that the employee has taken cognizance of the content of the relevant CAO(s) and any company regulations and is in agreement with them.
+This written confirmation will include at least the nature of the work, the salary, the period in which the work is to be carried out and the minimum number of hours to be worked or FTE.
+Before commencing employment, the employer will offer the employee a written contract of employment, which will include at least the following points: - a. employer's name, address and registered office; - b. employee's personal details and address; - c. employee's job title and/or nature of the activities; - d. place(s) where the activities are carried out; - e. date of commencement of employment; - f. nature (limited or unlimited period), duration and notice period of the contract of employment; - g. trial period, if agreed; - h. scope of the employment, expressed as a part-time percentage or FTE; - i. number of days' holiday and atv days; - j. amount of salary (gross monthly wage) and deductions, salary scale and date of payment; - k.
+8% holiday bonus and date of payment; - I. working hours per day/shift or week; - m. participation in the PFZW pension scheme; - n. provision about use of personal details in accordance with the GPDR; - o. a provision about behaviour, with a reference to the organisational policy in this regard; - p. a declaration that the employee has taken cognizance of the content of the relevant CAO(s) and any company regulations and is in agreement with them.